naiimic/DeepLearningExercises/README.md

 ### Homework 2

 <b>Part 1</b>: We want to use CNN to classify galaxies.
-We are going to take one of the pertained models and we will use that to build a new model.
+We are going to take one of the pretrained models and we will use that to build a new model.

 <b>Part 2</b>: We want to build a CNN in which both input and output are images.
 Not a classifier anymore.
 This to start opening up the idea that output doesn't have to be just an array.
 This homework is more related on building the model.